 “After spending two years in Doha, in the Arabian State of Qatar where he taught guitar at an International Music Centre, James returned to South Africa to become Head of Classical Guitar Studies at the University of Cape Town’s College of Music.”

-James works with other talented artists on a variety of projects.
-His performance was an evening well spent!
+James works with other artists on a variety of projects.
+He’s a charming man, and attending his performance was an evening well spent!